HatchApps/xavier-help/insights.md

 Review these, you may dismiss any which aren't true duplicates, or clicking the name of the contact will take you to Xero to amend them.
 The transaction count should give a good indication of which contact has had more activity.

 Xero guidance on merging contacts can be found [here](https://central.xero.com/s/article/Edit-or-merge-an-existing-contact).

+### Dismissals
+Each duplicate contact can be 'dismissed' - this means that Xavier will no longer count that combination of client names to be a potential duplicate.
+Dismissed items do not contribute to the [Health Score](/clients.html#client-health-score).
+Any dismissed duplicates can be viewed by selecting *dismissed* from the filter at the top of the screen, where you can then review and *undo* any accidental dismissals.

 ## Multi-Coded Contacts
 ![Multi-Coded Contacts](./images/insight-multi-coded.png)